-SimplyHired, the world's largest job search engine, lists employer jobs for free and offers a pay-per-click option that allows your jobs to stand out from the pack.
+SimplyHired, lists employer jobs for free and offers a pay-per-click option that allows your jobs to stand out from the pack.
 Their relationships with all of the major social networking sites give your open jobs wide distribution.

 Stay in touch with the world of job search engines.
 New sites proliferate and, depending on your requirements, may help you meet your recruiting needs.

-- Post jobs on commercial Job Boards such as Monster, CareerBuilder.com for general jobs, and CoolWorks.com for seasonal jobs.
-These job boards remain the big kahunas in the job search industry.
+Post jobs on commercial Job Boards such as Monster, CareerBuilder.com for general jobs, and CoolWorks.com for seasonal jobs.
 While their massive reach will bring you quantities of resumes from unqualified candidates, the occasional applicant gem exists as well.
 (I once found a well-qualified CFO through Monster.com.)
 Because these job boards are known to all job searchers, and have a huge reach, they attract applications from most online job searchers.

 - Post jobs with your state Workforce Development organization, through your state department of labor.
 They appreciate employer job postings.
 Click on the map to select a state or choose from the list for the Department of Labor/Employment Security Commission/Job Service Office in your state at About.com's Job Searching site.
 In Michigan, employers can post jobs with the Michigan Talent Bank through Michigan Works.
 You'll find multiple options for both posting jobs online and recruiting candidates.

 Post jobs and job descriptions in emailed messages to business associates and colleagues.
 Seek candidates for your jobs.
 Referrals from people you know are usually good candidates because someone you know is vouching for them.